atreyeem99/ORCA-keywords/README.md

 - `Do_is true` Include DOMO->SOMO excitations
 - `DoCD false` Invokes the calculation of CD spectra
 - `RIXS false` Perform a RIXS calculation
+- `RIXSSOC false` Perform a RIXS calculation on the basis